Orange-OpenSource/a11y-guidelines/src/en/articles/aria-status-messages.md

 </p>
 ```

 In an online mailing application, the user chosen from a recipient list to add / remove a new e-mail address, this recipient's e-mail address is displayed on the screen following the one already chosen for this message.
 The screen reader will have to announce the addition of this new email address.
 It should be understood that the text, email address, added / removed to the list may not be visible on the screen for some users of <abbr>AT</abbr>.
 So, in order to give context to screen reader users, additional information is needed in the form of content not displayed but read by speech synthesis.
-As new information is added in a meaningful order and old information may disappear (another example could be a chat or chatbot), we use, here, the role "log".
+As new information is added in a meaningful order and old information may disappear (another example could be a chat or chatbot), we use, here, the role `"log"`.

 ```
 <div role="log">